rclement/dokku-logstash/README.md

 This project makes use of the official (legacy) [Logstash](https://hub.docker.com/_/logstash/) Docker image.

-For compatibility reasons with `dokku-elasticsearch`, deployed versions are:
+For compatibility reasons with [dokku-elasticsearch](https://github.com/dokku/dokku-elasticsearch), deployed versions are:

 - ElasticSearch: 2.4.6
 - Logstash: 2.4.1